 Your automation is probably working.
 Your exceptions aren’t.

 Every operations team that deploys automation software eventually describes the same pattern: the software handles the standard cases, the team handles everything else.
-At most companies, “everything else” runs 15 to 30 percent of total transaction volume and eats a disproportionate share of skilled team time.
+At many companies, “everything else” is a minority of total transaction volume but still eats a disproportionate share of skilled team time.

-This is not a software failure.
-It is a scoping problem.
+This is not necessarily a software failure.
+It is often a scoping problem.
 Off-the-shelf automation is designed for the median workflow.
-Your exceptions – the non-standard invoice format, the vendor with a lapsed certification, the scheduling conflict that hits three constraints simultaneously – are not median.
+Your exceptions, the non-standard invoice format, the vendor with a lapsed certification, the scheduling conflict that hits three constraints simultaneously, are not median.
 They are specific to your processes, your supplier base, and your organizational rules.

-This article covers four areas where operations teams are using AI to close that gap, where current tools hit their ceiling, and what the financial case for a custom AI build actually looks like at 50 to 500 employee scale.
+This article covers four areas where operations teams are using AI to close that gap, where current tools hit their ceiling, and what the financial case for a custom AI build can look like at 50 to 500 employee scale.

 Want to automate this for your business?
 Let's talk →